christianeisendle/nxprdlib-kernel-bal/README.md

 After applying these changes the Kernel needs to be recompiled.

 ## Load the Module
 The module requires an SPI device to be associated with it.
-The SPI device needs to be connected with the module using device tree (compatible tag has to be set to "nxp,bal") or using SPI board info (not supported yet).
+The SPI device needs to be connected with the module using device tree (`compatible` string has to be set to `"nxp,bal"`) or using SPI board info (see above).
 An example device tree overlay can be found here: https://github.com/christianeisendle/linux/blob/rpi_4.1.19_bal/arch/arm/boot/dts/overlays/bal-overlay.dts

 On Raspberry Pi's device tree it can be added like this: